 In an interview with "The News Journal" on December 17, 1981, Bruno remarked, "There aren't many black figure skaters, but maybe those of us who are in it will encourage others.
 I know the expense of getting into skating is a discouraging factor.
 Prejudice?
 I don't think so - no more than any other sport.
 I know there were blacks I competed with who used prejudice as an excuse when they didn't do well.
 That never entered my mind.
 If I didn't do well, it was me, just me.
 Besides, win or lose, it was fun."

 Bruno's love of skating led to interrupt his education and turn professional in 1978.
 He toured as a principal skater with the Ice Follies, Walt Disney's World On Ice and Dorothy Hamill's Fantasy On Ice in the eighties.
 In 1987, he appeared in a show at the Kennedy Center Opera House with Tai Babilonia and Randy Gardner and Scott Hamilton.
 Known for his huge jumps and jazzy style, Bruno was popular with not only audiences but fellow skaters and dancers as well.
 Legendary choreographer, dancer and activist Alvin Ailey was a fan of his.

 Bruno later returned to school, studying French at the University of Tours in France and Finance at the University of Maryland.
 He later coached at several clubs in the Baltimore area.
-Sadly passed away on January 25, 1996 at the age of thirty eight of complications of HIV/AIDS.
+Sadly passed away on January 25, 1996 at the age of thirty-eight.